 “Religion is no Enemy to good Manners, to learn a due poise and composure of body is not unlawful, provided it be done without a provocation to uncleanness, and be not a nurse of pride and vanity.”

 Not surprisingly, his position was not a welcome one.
 He was summoned to the court to answer for his “profane and wicked speeches tending toward blasphemy.”
-He was, his critics accused, no better than a Quaker – a charge which infuriated him.
+He was, his critics accused, no better than a Quaker – a charge that infuriated him.

 Stepney had his allies, however, among them a wealthy Boston merchant, Samuel Shrimpton.
 Shrimpton was eager for change to come to Massachusetts.
 The colony’s charter had been revoked with the death of King Charles II and no new charter had yet been received.
-Shrimpton feuded openly with the members of the general court, questioning their authority and refusing to bend to their decisions on matters regarding his father’s will.
+Shrimpton feuded openly with the members of the General Court, questioning their authority and refusing to bend to their decisions on matters regarding his father’s will.

 Stepney demanded a jury trial and Shrimpton posted his bond.
 Not surprisingly, the trial did not go well.
 Stepney was convicted and fined 100 £ in February of 1686.